nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/People/👤 Aanya.md

     * How much food will cost & things like that
     * How many rooms will you need
     * Anything that involves numbers
+* Try making her write a story, give her a few line points & give her prompts for what the bad person might be, how can he/she redeem themselves → suggested by Anne
+- Give them a local storage on maybe mine or their's computer to store their video for them to watch later
+- Try to get more senses involved in play activities → suggested by Anne
+- Explore video & audio journaling for aanya